 Issues Addressed by the Governing Body in the year April 2019 – March 2020

 - Budget Setting & Monitoring

-- Staff welfare including monitoring of absences
+- Staff welfare and wellbeing including monitoring of absences

 - Performance Management of Headteacher